 - In Penny Dreadful, Vanessa and, to a much lesser degree, Ethan are the only good guys who have supernatural powers.
 Victor (Frankenstein—yes, that one), meanwhile, does the analytical and scientific work for the team, helping them untangle the villains' dark magics.
 He is also episodically helped by Ferdinand Lyle, who, as a linguist, helps them decipher ancient prophecies and incantations.

 - On Supernatural, Hunters are Badass Normal who hunt monsters.
-Most have no magical abilities and compensate by relying on centuries of accumulated ant-monster lore to give them a fighting chance.
-Sam and Dean are often shown studying old journals, books or searching the Internet to figure out what type of monster they are fighting and what its weaknesses are.
+Most have no magical abilities and compensate by relying on centuries of accumulated anti-monster lore to give them a fighting chance.
+Sam and Dean are often shown studying old journals, books, or searching the Internet to figure out what type of monster they are fighting and what its weaknesses are.
 Bobby used to have an extensive library of lore books and was often consulted by other Hunters who faced an unusual monster.

 - Jerry Russo from Wizards of Waverly Place is an unusual example in that he used to be a wizard, but gave up his powers to marry his mortal wife due to a law forbidding wizards from marrying mortals.
 He still knows everything about being a wizard, though, and is his children's primary teacher for magical subjects.

 - Agent Fox Mulder of The X-Files seems versed in the mystical and arcane, including raising golems, voodoo curses, and dark magic blood sacrifices.
-He's paired with the science and medicine Agent Dana Scully.
+He's paired with the science and medicine-minded Agent Dana Scully.
 Together, They Fight Crime! that's tinged with weirdness.